MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 * What was the result?
 It must be clear, what item is updated to get the notification.

 * Who or what triggered it?
-Who or what took action, that caused the notification to be sent.
+Who or what took action, which caused the notification to be sent.

 * What can users do in response?
 Make it easy for your users to take actions based on your notifications.